Après: Post-slopes debauchery. Bring on the shot ski! Lots of buzzed people dancing around in ski gear eating chili.

 . . . . . . .

-Backcountry: No lifts, no trams, just you and a taxing hike with your gear to ski down a pretty awesome run.
+Backcountry: No lifts, no trams, just you and a taxing hike with your gear to ski down a run that you’ll try to drag out as long as possible to make it worth it.

 . . . . . . .